 #5: The Budget Starts Spiraling out of Control

-Managers that effectively practice planned maintenance can expect to see a decrease in the amount of money spent on equipment over time, however when the preventative maintenance is not properly scheduled it can send the budget spiraling out of control.
+Managers who effectively practice planned maintenance can expect to see a decrease in the amount of money spent on equipment over time, however when the preventative maintenance is not properly scheduled, it can send the budget spiraling out of control.
 If the costs continue to add up then it may be a sign that the planned maintenance is not as effective as it should be.